 Click here for an index to the deeds for 382 Commonwealth, and click here for further information on the land on the south side of Commonwealth between Massachusetts Avenue and Charlesgate East.

-On June 11, 1895, the Boston Globe reported that Edwin Horn had sold 382 Commonwealth, still under construction, to real estate developer and investor Albert Geiger.
+On June 11, 1895, the Globe reported that Edwin Horn had sold 382 Commonwealth, still under construction and by then called the Colonial Hotel, to real estate developer and investor Albert Geiger.
 The article commented that “the purchase of this property by Mr. Geiger is one of the most important made in the Back Bay for a long time, and gives him control of all the new apartment houses in the Back Bay, west of Massachusetts av.
 Mr. Geiger will complete the construction of the building at once.”

 On September 30, 1895, 382 Commonwealth was acquired from Edwin Horn by building contractor George Wheatland, Jr., who conveyed it on the same day to Elizabeth (McPherson) Kendall, the wife of Josiah Bradlee Kendall.
 They lived at 389 Commonwealth.
 He was a real estate dealer and formerly had been a hide and leather merchant and then a granite dealer.